rapidez/docs/src/4.x/indexer.md

 ##### Array

-You can also hook into the Eventy filters to directly alter the mapping before it gets sent to ElasticSearch.
+You can also hook into the Eventy filters to directly alter the mapping before it gets sent to ElasticSearch/OpenSearch.
 This is useful for when you want to alter your mapping or settings within a serviceprovider.
 The filter names for this are `index.*.mapping` and `index.*.settings` where the `*` represents the model name (or its custom `$modelName`).
 For example:

 ```php
 Eventy::addFilter('index.category.mapping', fn ($mapping) => array_merge_recursive($mapping, [